alkloihd/Alkloihd_Elektron_Ocatrack_MK2_digiguide/README.md

 This repository is now publicly acessible at https://geartootz.web.app/

 After rapid community growth, we pivoted to a private product-development model so we can ship a better hosted experience (account features, premium tooling, and AI-assisted learning) without exposing the full runtime source code.
+Pleae note also to save your progress through the tutorials you will have to login.
+SSO is available and the username and password should be working by Mar 3rd UTC evening.

 ## What This Project Includes